sidjtd/SortingAlgorithms/README.md

     End function.

 #Insertion Sort
-Insertion sort inserts the values of the original array into a new array, putting it in its right place.
+Insertion sort inserts the values of the original array into itself, putting it in its right place.

+Best Case for this type of sorting method would be that it is in order.

+>O(n)

+Worst Case would be that it is in the exact opposite order.

+>O(n^2)

     Declare a function.
       Takes the array to be sorted as a parameter.